 Game Never Over

 When I first came across Zhou Yi Chen (周一忱)’s game dedicated to his grandmother, I was struck by how a video game—of all things—could so powerfully convey the depth of human emotion.
-This isn’t your typical action-packed or puzzle-solving game; it’s a gentle, heartfelt journey
+This isn’t your typical action-packed or puzzle-solving game; it’s a gentle,

 Keep reading →